 - 3.0 or better cumulative grade point average;

-- Come from under-represented minority groups, disadvantaged backgrounds, and/or have a disability
+- Come from an under-represented minority group, disadvantaged background, and/or have a disability

 - Under-represented minority: African American or black, Hispanic/Latino, Native American or Pacific Islander